 - Bring a large pot of generously salted water to a boil.

 - While the water is coming to a boil, prepare and cook the guanciale.
-Cut into 1 x 1/2 inch strips.
+Trim off the skin and cut into roughly 1/2 x 1/2 inch squares.
 Bring a large dutch oven to medium heat.
 Add olive oil and guanciale.
-Cook until crisp and golden brown, about 7-8 mins.
-Remove dutch oven from heat, keeping the guanciale inside, and set aside.
+Cook guanciale until crisp and golden brown, about 7-8 minutes, turning guanciale as needed to evenly cook, and remove from heat.
+Using a slotted spoon, remove guanciale from dutch oven and set aside.
+Keep rendered fat in the dutch oven, about 1/4 cup.
+If fat rendered from pork exceeds this, discard and keep the 1/4 cup in dutch oven .

 - Once water is boiling, add pasta.
-You will cook until just barely al dente or a "hard al dente".
-This is oftentimes 1 minute less than package instructions.
+Cook until just barely al dente or a "hard al dente".
+This is oftentimes 1 or 2 minutes less than package instructions.
 Pasta should be cooked but still firm.

-- While the pasta is cooking, prepare cheese and egg.
+- While the pasta is cooking, prepare cheese and eggs.
 Finely grate 2 ounces of pecorino romano cheese and set aside.
 Crack eggs/egg yolks into a medium-sized bowl and whisk eggs until smooth.
-Add grated cheese, salt (start with 1/2 teaspoon), and several cranks of pepper to the eggs and whisk together.
+Add grated cheese to the eggs and whisk together.
 Just before the pasta is finished, remove 3/4 cup of pasta water from pot.
 Add 1/2 cup of pasta water to the egg/cheese mixture and whisk until smooth.